The Following Guidelines Outline the Procedure in the Event of a Student Death

-- For faculty who are directly affected by the death of a student, our Employee Assistance Program or the Counseling Center will offer assistance to you.
+- For faculty who are directly affected by the death of a student, our Employee Assistance Program will offer assistance to you.

 - Alert students to the possibility of a memorial service.
 Typically memorial services are coordinated by our campus ministers with the assistance of friends of the deceased.

 - Please be a keen observer of the students in your class as there might be students who show signs of distress.

 - Show a marked or atypical change in behavior, habits or responses.